How to Manage your multilingual social media account?

 Everybody is on social media these days.
 A recent survey done by Hootsuite found there are over 3 billion active social media users around the world.
-That’s almost half the world’s population and a large customer base which your business should be targeting.
+That’s almost half the world’s population and a large customer base that your business should be targeting.

 Already LinkedIn, Facebook, Twitter, and other social media platforms are multilingual and you should follow their example.
-The likes and retweets you get from your multilingual engagement could give your business the boost it needs to be profitable and visible.
+The likes and retweets you get from your multilingual social media engagement could give your business the boost it needs to be profitable and visible.
 Here is how to build your multilingual social media presence.

 Hire professional translators